eerimoq/monolinux-jiffy/README.rst

 Boot time
 =========

-The system (i.MX6UL with a 528 MHz ARMv7-A CPU, 1 GB DDR3 RAM, 4 GB
-eMMC) enters user space **0.33 seconds** after power on.
+The embedded Linux based system enters user space **0.33 seconds** after power on.
 The EXT4 filesystem is ready in **0.37 seconds** and networking in **2.2 seconds**.
-Very impressive!
+Very impressive for an i.MX6UL SoC with a 528 MHz ARMv7-A CPU, 1 GB DDR3 RAM and 4 GB eMMC!
 A reboot is even faster, only **0.26 seconds** from issuing the reboot to entering user space.

 Note that all software except the EXT4 filesystem are part of a secure boot chain.
 The system will boot even faster without secure boot, but